CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 5. Run your Nextflow pipeline as a batch job

-Please follow our instructions for writing a batch job on Puhti at [CSC documentation pages](../../computing/running/example-job-scripts-puhti.md).
+Please follow our instructions for writing a batch job on Puhti as described in [CSC documentation pages](../../computing/running/example-job-scripts-puhti.md).

-Here is a minimal script to start with your Nextflow pipeline on Puhti:
+Here is a minimal script to get started with your Nextflow pipeline on Puhti:

 ```
 #!/bin/bash